azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

    }
    ```

 2. In another cell, formulate the request.
-This PUT request targets the indexes collection of your search service and creates an index based on the index schema you provided in the previous cell.
+This POST request targets the indexes collection of your search service and creates an index based on the index schema you provided in the previous cell.
 Check that the indentation is correct as shown below.

    ```python
    url = endpoint + "indexes" + api_version